WorkingCodePod/workingcode/src/support-us/index.md

 One of the best things you can do to support the show is help us get more listeners.
 Tell your friends and coworkers about the podcast.
 A word of mouth referral is worth dozens of 5-star ratings to someone who is trying to decide what to listen to.

+Really enjoy an episode? **Post about it on Twitter or Facebook!** You might be surprised how much that sort of testimonial can help...

 <h2 id="one-time-donation">Make a one-time donation</h2>

 If you want to help us out financially, but monthly donations aren't your thing, <a href="mailto:workingcodepod@gmail.com">email us</a> and we'll figure out the best mutually agreeable tool.